paladium/computer-science-course/08-Forms-CSS-JS/4-JS-DOM.md

 So when the user enters the message "Hello" or "Hi", you should return the response to the user by also appended the text to the textarea.

 Note: you can use the function toLowerCase to convert the user input to lowercase to make sure, you always get some response.

+Finally, the chat page, should have a button - logout, which will simply redirect the user to the login page.

+## Notes
+Use bootstrap elements to create the application.
+For now, do not use Jquery library, as I would like you to focus on pure javascript for now.